-- (£0.067m) saving on the bad debt impairment requirement during the year. - (£0.100m) saving due to the impairment of non-dwelling assets. - (£0.086m) saving on interest payable on long-term debt. - (£0.032m) saving on pension deficit due to lump sum early payment discount. - (£0.032m) various other minor savings.
+- (£0.067m) saving on the bad debt impairment requirement during the year. - (£0.100m) saving on the bad debt impairment requirement during the year. - (£0.086m) saving on interest payable on long-term debt. - (£0.032m) saving on pension deficit due to lump sum early payment discount. - (£0.032m) various other minor savings.

 Total income has decreased by 1.41%, which is due to a £0.393m reduction in dwelling rents.
-This reduction in income relates to the decision from Central Government to reduce rent value by 1% per annum and also a reduction in the number of properties owned by the Council due to the Right to Buy Scheme and the redevelopment of the Abbey Grove site.
+This reduction in income relates to the decision from Central Government to reduce rent value by 1% per annum, and a reduction in the number of properties owned by the Council due to the Right to Buy Scheme and the redevelopment of the Abbey Grove site.